This section offers a list of valuable learning resources for First Nations, Métis and Inuit students, including:

 GLA provides online distance learning opportunities for adults in Ontario to assist them in upgrading their reading, writing, math, computer and other essentials skills so they can reach their educational, employment and personal goals.
 Funded by the Ministry of Training, Colleges and Universities, GLA is the Aboriginal Lead for eChannel and provides access to culturally relevant online learning.
 Courses can be taken at home or online from the community's local Contact North | Contact Nord online learning centre.
 Technical support is provided along with online instruction and mentoring.
 There is no charge for these courses.

-The INAC has two funding programs that could provide financial assistance for eligible Status Indian and Inuit students to help offset tuition, travel or living expenses:
+The INAC has funding programs that could provide financial assistance for eligible First Nations and Inuit students to help offset tuition, travel or living expenses:

-- Post-Secondary Student Support Program This program provides financial assistance to Status Indian and Inuit students who are enrolled in eligible post-secondary programs.
+- Post-Secondary Student Support Program This program provides financial assistance to eligible First Nations Inuit students who are enrolled in eligible post-secondary programs.

-- University and College Entrance Preparation Program (UCEPP) If you are an eligible Status Indian or Inuit student registered for university or college entrance programs to help you achieve the academic requirements necessary for entrance into a post-secondary degree or diploma program, you may qualify for financial assistance.
+- University and College Entrance Preparation Program (UCEPP) If you are an eligible First Nations or Inuit student registered for university or college entrance programs to help you achieve the academic requirements necessary for entrance into a post-secondary degree or diploma program, you may qualify for financial assistance.

-This site contains a searchable list of bursaries, scholarships and incentives across Canada, offered by governments, universities and colleges, private and public companies, individual Canadians, organizations and others.
+- Indigenous Bursaries Search Tool Use the Indigenous Bursaries Search Tool to search more than 750 bursaries, scholarships and incentives across Canada, offered by governments, universities and colleges, private and public companies, individual Canadians, organizations and others aimed at Indigenous students.

 Indspire (formerly National Aboriginal Achievement Foundation)